definitivedrupal/dgd7/drupal/sites/all/modules/insert/README.txt

 1) Copy the insert folder to the modules folder in your installation.
 Usually this is sites/all/modules.

-2) In your Drupal site, enable the module under Administer -> Site building -> Modules (/admin/build/modules).
+2) In your Drupal site, enable the module under Administer -> Modules (/admin/modules).

-3) Add or configure a FileField or ImageField under Administer -> Content management -> Content types -> [type] -> Manage Fields (admin/content/node-type/[type]/fields).
+3) Add or configure a File or Image field under Administer -> Structure -> Content types -> [type] -> Manage Fields (admin/structure/types/manage/[type]/fields).
 Once configuring a field, there is a new section in the Field options for "Insert".
 You can then configure the field to include an Insert button and what templates you would like to have.

 4) Create a piece of content with the configured field.
 After uploading a file, an "Insert" button will appear.
 Click this button to send the file or image into the Body field.

 Insert should work on multiple fields (the last field that was active will receive the file), and with most popular WYSIWYG editors.
-Note that FCKeditor only supports the Body field due to an API limitation.

 Paths
 -----